schellenberg/computerscience20/_sources/Python/Overview/OtherInputMethods.rst

 .. highlight:: none

 You can either work directly in the textbook, or using Thonny.
-Either way, be sure to save your solution into your Computer Science 20 folder when you finish for the day! *If you work in Thonny, you will be able to use PySimpleGUI in your program.*
+Either way, be sure to save your solution into your Computer Science 20 folder when you finish for the day! *If you work in Thonny, you will be able to use FreeSimpleGUI in your program.*

 To practice input/output in Python, you will make two Mad Libs.
 At the start of the program, you should ask the user which MadLib they want.
 Once the user has selected a MadLib, your program should take in input from the user, then use that input when outputting a story or poem.